-Employment and Community First (ECF) CHOICES is Tennessee's primary Medicaid program for people with intellectual or developmental disabilities (I/DD).
-It pays for job coaching, personal assistance, respite, community living supports, assistive technology, behavioral supports, and the Family Caregiver Stipend that compensates a parent or other family caregiver caring for a Group 4 member at home.
+Employment and Community First (ECF) CHOICES is Tennessee's Medicaid home- and community-based services program for people of any age who have an intellectual or developmental disability (I/DD).
+Run inside TennCare, it pays for job coaching, personal assistance, respite, community living supports, assistive technology, behavioral supports, and the Family Caregiver Stipend for a Group 4 member cared for at home.

 ECF CHOICES is not the same program as TennCare CHOICES.
-They share the "CHOICES" name and live inside the same TennCare §1115 demonstration, but they serve different populations: CHOICES is for adults 65+ and adults 21+ with physical disabilities; ECF CHOICES is for people of any age with I/DD.
-ECF's group numbers, 4 through 8, pick up where CHOICES Groups 1–3 leave off precisely because the two programs share the demonstration framework.
+The two share the "CHOICES" name and live inside the same TennCare Section 1115 demonstration, but they serve different populations: CHOICES is for adults 65 and older and adults 21 and older with physical disabilities; ECF CHOICES is for people of any age with I/DD.
+ECF's group numbers, 4 through 8, run on from CHOICES's own lower-numbered benefit groups.

-This guide walks through who qualifies, the five-group structure, the service catalog, the Family Caregiver Stipend, the DDA application process, and how the waitlist works in 2026.
+Below: who qualifies, the five groups, the service catalog, the Family Caregiver Stipend, the Department of Disability and Aging (DDA) application process, and the referral list in 2026.

 What ECF CHOICES Is, and Isn't